Kao19/ERC20-ERC721-CREATION-TRANSFER-SOLIDITY/README.md

 Along side with their tests.

-And of course scripts to the contracts.
+And of course scripts to deploy the contracts.

 # Try running the following commands to run the project